Buffalo Wild Wings soars 25% on takeover talk

 Related: Buffalo Wild Wings spikes after going boneless

 There are still concerns that ratings declines for National Football League games this season are hurting sales though.
-Papa John's, the pizza partner of the NFL, has already blamed the National Anthem protests by some players for weak sales.
+Papa John's (PZZA), the pizza partner of the NFL, has already blamed the National Anthem protests by some players for weak sales.

-Same-store sales, which measure the performance at the company's locations open at least a year, fell 2.3% from a year ago at the company-owned restaurants and were down 3.2% at franchise-run locations.
+Same-store sales at Buffalo Wild Wings, which measure the performance at the company's locations open at least a year, fell 2.3% from a year ago at the company-owned restaurants and were down 3.2% at franchise-run locations.

 Buffalo Wild Wings CFO Alexander Ware said during the company's conference call last month that he expected similar sales declines in the fourth quarter on Thursday nights, Sundays and Monday nights when the NFL plays its games.